-Current programme for the Ringvorlesung during the summer semester 2017: Ringvorlesung.
+Current programme for the Ringvorlesung during the winter semester 2020/21: Ringvorlesung.

 Every winter semester since 2007, the Institute for Translation and Interpreting has offered a lecture series on the Professionalisation of Translation: Bridging Theory and Practice.
-This lecture series is part of the curriculum for the undergraduate degree programme in Translation Studies (“Cross-Disciplinary Skills” module).
+This lecture series is part of the curriculum for the undergraduate degree programme in Translation Studies.

 Every week, different academics and business professionals give a 90-minute talk on a current topic from the field of translatology.
 The lecture series presents a more practice-oriented approach toward education at the institute and provides current students with an insight into the various professional fields and aspects of translation and interpreting.
 The lecture series is an opportunity for speakers from public and private institutions, businesses, and organisations to present their work and projects to a broad audience.